Approximate complex amplitude encoding algorithm and its application to data classification problems

-In general, the number of gates grows exponentially with the number of qubits for realizing the amplitude encoding \cite{grover2000synthesis,sanders2019black,plesch2011quantum,shende2005synthesis,grover2002creating,mottonen2004quantum,shende2004quantum}, which might be a major bottleneck of the practical application of quantum computation.
-In order to address this issue, Ref.~\cite{knakaji_aae2022} proposed an algorithm called the \textit{approximate amplitude encoding (AAE)} that generates approximated $n$-qubit quantum states with using only $\mathcal{O}(\mbox{poly}(n))$ gates.
-However, AAE is only applicable to loading real-valued data and cannot load complex-valued data.
+In general, the number of gates exponentially grows with the number of qubits for realizing the amplitude encoding \cite{grover2000synthesis,sanders2019black,plesch2011quantum,shende2005synthesis,grover2002creating,mottonen2004quantum,shende2004quantum}, which might be a major bottleneck in practical applications of quantum computation.
+In order to address this issue, Ref.~\cite{knakaji_aae2022} proposed an algorithm called the \textit{approximate amplitude encoding (AAE)} that generates approximated $n$-qubit quantum states using $\mathcal{O}(\mbox{poly}(n))$ gates.
+However, AAE is only applicable to the problem of loading a real-valued data vector; that is, it cannot load a complex-valued data vector.
 This limitation narrows the scope of AAE application.
-For example, AAE cannot be applied for preparing an initial state of CHC \cite{blank_chc}, because CHC utilizes not only real part but also imaginary part of the probability amplitudes of the quantum state.
-Aside from CHC, complex-valued data encoding is also required for state preparation of wavepacket dynamics simulations \cite{ollitrault2020nonadiabatic,chan2022grid} in quantum chemistry.
-Since the wavepackets are described with complex functions, complex-valued amplitude encoding is demanded to prepare arbitrary initial states.
-Hence, improvements to enable complex-valued data encoding with AAE are required.
+For example, AAE cannot be applied for preparing an initial state of the CHC \cite{blank_chc}, because the CHC encodes the data into both the real and imaginary parts of the amplitude of the underlying quantum state.
+Aside from the CHC, an efficient complex-valued data encoding method is also required for state preparation of wavepacket dynamical simulations in quantum chemistry \cite{ollitrault2020nonadiabatic,chan2022grid}.